FirebaseExtended/firepad/docs/index.md

 `Firepad.fromCodeMirror(firebaseRef, codeMirror, options)`

->Creates a new Firepad from the specified CodeMirror instance, using the specified Firebase location to store data.
+>Creates a new Firepad from the specified CodeMirror instance using the specified Firebase location to store data.
 The
 >options hash can be used to customize behavior.
 >
 >Available Options: